-Robotic surgery or robot-assisted surgery, allows doctors to perform many types of complex procedures with more precision, flexibility and control than is possible with conventional techniques.
+Robotic surgery or robot-assisted surgery, allows doctors to perform many complex procedures with more precision, flexibility and control than is possible with conventional techniques.
 Robotic surgery is usually associated with minimally invasive surgery — procedures performed through tiny incisions.
-It is also sometimes used in certain traditional open surgical procedures.
+It is also sometimes used in specific traditional open surgical procedures.

 About robotic surgery: